|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Antigua's Raisin Bun is often referred to as Bun and Cheese because it is eaten with cheese.
+Antigua's raisin bun is often referred to as "bun and cheese" because it is often eaten with a slice of cheese.
 It's a favorite among locals and well as tourists.
 If you like raisin bread, you will love these buns.
 Serve with slices of your favorite cheese, or warm from the oven with butter.

 - 2 cups brown sugar, plus extra for sprinkling